-If the outside area is licensed, then service of food and alcohol there is permitted.
-Further, as outlined in Advisory Notice No. 26, the Board recently adopted a procedure to expediate temporary outdoor extensions of licensed premises.
+Please note, as outlined in Advisory Notice No. 26, that the Board has adopted a procedure to expediate temporary outdoor extensions of licensed premises.

-If the outside area is not licensed, then service of food is permitted, but service of alcohol is NOT permitted.
+If the outside area is not licensed, then service of food is permitted, but service of alcohol is not permitted.

-- However, patrons may purchase up to 192 ounces of beer to go on the licensed premises, then carry it to and consume it on the unlicensed service area. - Further, if the licensee holds a wine expanded permit, then patrons may purchase up to 3 liters of wine on the licensed premises, then consume it on the unlicensed service area.

-• Finally, if the licensee qualifies to sell prepared beverages and mixed drinks to go, then a patron may purchase a prepared beverage and mixed drink of between 4 and 64 ounces in a closed container on the licensed premises, open the container once they leave the licensed premises and consume it on the unlicensed service area.
+- However, patrons may purchase up to 192 ounces of beer to go on the licensed premises, then carry it to and consume it on the unlicensed service area. - Further, if the licensee holds a wine expanded permit, then patrons may purchase up to 3 liters of wine on the licensed premises, then consume it on the unlicensed service area. - Finally, if the licensee qualifies to sell prepared beverages and mixed drinks to go, then a patron may purchase a prepared beverage and mixed drink of between 4 and 64 ounces in a closed container on the licensed premises, open the container once they leave the licensed premises and consume it on the unlicensed service area.